draumaz/delc/README.md

 On every execution, delc checks /tmp/delc.conf for a 0 or a 1.

-- If the file doesn't exist, it touches it and asks you to restart the program.
+- If the file doesn't exist, it touches it and sets PRIMARY as active.
-- If it's a 0, it sets SECONDARY_KEYMAP as active and echoes a 1 to the tmpfile.
+- If it's a 0, it sets SECONDARY as active and echoes a 1 to the tmpfile.
-- If it's a 1, it sets PRIMARY_KEYMAP as active and echoes a 0 to the tmpfile.
+- If it's a 1, it sets PRIMARY as active and echoes a 0 to the tmpfile.

 ## Usage